solidjs/solid-meta/README.md

 Asynchronous SSR-ready Document Head management for Solid based on [React Head](https://github.com/tizmagik/react-head)

+For Solid 1.0 use 0.27.x or greater.
+For versions of Solid 0.x use 0.26.x.

 ## Motivation

 This module allows you to define `document.head` tags anywhere in your component hierarchy.
 The motivations are similar to [react-helmet](https://github.com/nfl/react-helmet) in that you may only have the information for certain tags contextually deep in your component hiearchy.
 There are no dependencies and it should work fine with asynchronous rendering.